 Xpointer is necessary when objects vary in size from record to replay.
-For example, in the previously-mentioned camera interceptor, onPictureTaken and onPreviewFrame take a byte[] data argument.
+For example, in the previously-mentioned camera interceptor, onPictureTaken and onPreviewFrame take a byte [] data argument.
 Let us assume that during the record phase the user takes a 1 MB picture.
-However during replay, the camera may take a 500 KB picture, so the size of the data array during replay is not large enough to hold the recorded value.
-Thus VALERA offers an xpointer annotation for such cases.
+However during replay, the camera may take a 500 KB picture (while the image width and height do not change between record and replay, the camera captures different images in the two different executions hence due to differences in pixel colors and the use of compression, the image sizes will likely be different).
+Since attempting to copy the 1 MB data from the log into a 500 KB byte array would cause buffer overflow, VALERA offers an xpointer annotation to deal with such cases.
+Instead of directly accessing the byte[] data reference, xpointer wraps the reference and provides get and set methods.
+During replay, the stub updates the xpointer reference to point to the recorded stream data.

 Downcall denotes a synchronous API method call.
-In Figure 6, getLastKnownLocation is annotated as downcall method since the caller waits until it returns.
+In Figure 6, getLastKnownLocation is annotated as a downcall method since the caller waits until it returns.